emissary-ingress/emissary/docs/reference/rate-limit-external.md

 # Rate Limiting with an External Rate Limit Service

 Ambassador can validate incoming requests before routing them to a backing service.
-When using an external rate limit service, Ambassador will generate a gRPC request to the external rate limit service and will provide a list of descriptors on which the rate limit service can base it's decision to accept or reject the request:
+When using an external rate limit service, Ambassador will generate a gRPC request to the external rate limit service and will provide a list of descriptors on which the rate limit service can base its decision to accept or reject the request:

 ```
 [